 Add the curry leaves and green chillies, sautéing for 30 seconds.

-Remove the pan from the heat and allow to cool a little more.
-When it is cooler but not cold, add the sago, salt, sugar, coconut, potatoes and chopped peanuts.
+Remove the pan from the heat and allow to cool for a moment.
+Sprinkle in the turmeric and mix with the ghee.
+After another moment, add the sago, salt, sugar, coconut, potatoes and chopped peanuts.
 Stir gently but well, until the sago is an even yellow colour from the turmeric flavoured ghee.

 recipe notes and alternatives